 Pratt Institute is a specialized university devoted to architecture, the fine arts, design, fashion, and information and library science.
-Pratt Institute serves a small, diverse student body of 4,800 undergraduate and graduate students on its two campuses in Brooklyn, New York, and Manhattan, New York.
-The School of Architecture prides itself on preparing graduate students to be future leaders in the professional fields of architecture, urban design, city and regional planning, construction and facilities management, sustainable environmental systems, and historic preservation.
+Pratt Institute serves a small, diverse student body of over 4,800 undergraduate and graduate students on its two campuses in Brooklyn, New York, and Manhattan, New York.
+The School of Architecture prides itself on preparing graduate students to be future leaders in the professional fields of architecture, urban design, city and regional planning, construction and facilities management, sustainable environmental systems, real estate practice, urban placemaking, and historic preservation.
 The school stresses the relationship between intellectual development and creative development, and provides graduate students with an analytical base in the liberal arts and sciences, in addition to specialized knowledge for individual areas of study.

 Two NYC Campuses, a Variety of Graduate Degrees

-Located in New York City's atmosphere of architecture design and research, Pratt Institute's School of Architecture enrolls approximately 700 undergraduate and 370 graduate students, and offers 9 graduate degree programs on its Brooklyn and Manhattan campuses.
-The 25-acre Brooklyn campus houses the architecture department's 7 graduate programs: Master of Architecture (M. Arch.), Master of Science in Architecture (M.S.
+Located in New York City's atmosphere of architecture design and research, Pratt Institute's School of Architecture enrolls approximately 710 undergraduate and 320 graduate students, and offers 9 graduate degree programs on its Brooklyn and Manhattan campuses.
+The 25-acre Brooklyn campus houses 7 of the architecture department's graduate programs: Master of Architecture (M. Arch.), Master of Science in Architecture (M.S.
 Arch.), Master of Science in Architecture and Urban Design, Master of Science in City and Regional Planning, Master of Science in Historic Preservation, Master of Science in Urban Placemaking and Management, and Master of Science in Sustainable Environmental Systems.
 The newly renovated, state-of-the-art studio building on the Brooklyn campus includes a 250-seat auditorium, multimedia rooms, classrooms, offices, studios, and extensive production and computer labs.
 The M.S. in Facilities Management and the M.S. in Real Estate Practice degree programs are offered at Pratt's Manhattan campus, located in the distinguished 14th Street facility near the corner of 7th Avenue.
 The Manhattan campus provides laboratories, classrooms, and offices for students and faculty, and also houses its own library.

 Professional and Post-professional Architecture Degrees